Floatingjacob/aMogusManager/README.md

 "~/.local/share/Steam/steamapps/common/Among Us" for linux.

+NOTE FOR WINDOWS USERS: You need to manually run 'DepotDownloader.exe' once and press 'run anyways' when you launch this program for the first time.

 Note: when you give the program the path to a mod's zip file, do not include the " marks.

 This program will require you to authenticate with your Steam account to download new Among Us versions.